kyagi/shell-pop-el/README.md

 #### `shell-pop-full-span`

 This option allows you to generate the shell window with the same width as the current Emacs frame.
 It is beneficial when you are always using multiple windows on Emacs.
-In detail, See https://github.com/kyagi/shell-pop-el/pull/21#issuecomment-48876673
+In detail, see https://github.com/kyagi/shell-pop-el/pull/21#issuecomment-48876673

 #### `shell-pop-in-hook`